 \paragraph{Definition.} We say that an edge $uv\in {P_\tau\choose 2}$ is {\it short} if its endpoints lie in the same cell $\mu\in \Sigma_\tau$.

-Notice that the set $K^+$ contains $ {g_\mu\choose 2}=\Omega(\hat{\eps}^2n^2) $ short edges within every full cell $\mu\in \Sigma_K$.
+Notice that the set $K^+$ contains $ {k_\mu\choose 2}=\Omega(\hat{\eps}^2n^2) $ short edges within every full cell $\mu\in \Sigma_K$.
 Let $uv$ be such a short edge whose endpoints belong to $P_K(\mu)$, for some cell $\mu$ of $\Sigma_K$.
 We say that $uv$ is {\it good} for $K^+$ if all the points of $P_K^+\cup\{p,q\}$ outside $\mu$ lie to the same side of the line $L_{u,v}$, and otherwise we say that $uv$ is {\it bad} for $K^+$; see Figure \ref{Fig:GoodEdge}.

-Informally, the good edges span lines that are nearly tangent to $K$.\footnote{We emphasize that the definition of a short edge is independent of $K$ whereas the notion of a good edge assumes both the underlying convex set $K$, and the witness edge $pq\in \Pi_K$ which crosses $\tau$ transversally.} In particular, for every good edge $uv$ the corresponding line $L_{u,v}$ must miss $pq$.
+Informally, the good edges span lines that are nearly tangent to $K$.\footnote{We emphasize that the definition of a short edge is independent of $K$ whereas the notion of a good edge assumes both the underlying convex set $K$, and the principal edge $pq\in \Pi_K$ which crosses $\tau$ transversally.} In particular, for every good edge $uv$ the corresponding line $L_{u,v}$ must miss the principal edge $pq$.
 Since $uv$ lies above $pq$, the edges $uv$ and $pq$ are boundary edges of a convex quadrilateral.

 \begin{proposition} \begin{enumerate}[label=(\roman*)]

 \item Let $u_1v_1,u_2v_2,\ldots,\ldots u_kv_k$ be good edges with respect to $K$ so that no two of these edges lie in the same cell of $\Sigma_K$.
 Then the $k+1$ edges of $\{u_jv_j\mid 1\leq j\leq k\}\cup\{pq\}$ lie on the boundary of the same convex $(2k+2)$-gon; see Figure \ref{Fig:GoodProp}.